maurits150/simploo/README.md

 # SIMPLOO `2.0` - Simple Lua Object Orientation
 ---

-### Status
-This version is still a work in progress but is expected to be fully backwards compatible with `1.0`.

-Notably, this version has not been broadly tested yet so unexpected errors may occur.
-Due to its numerous improvements it's still highly recommended to use this version instead of the previous one however.

 ### Introduction
 SIMPLOO is a library for the Lua programming language.
 Its goal is to simplify class based object-oriented programming inside Lua.